wagnertimo/emarketcrawlR/README.md

-# emarketcrawlR <br/> – The R package for crawling data of the german energy market (EPEX SPOT) -
+# emarketcrawlR <br/> – The R package for crawling data of the european energy market (EPEX SPOT) -

 ## Goal

-This R package provides functions to crawl the german energy market at https://www.epexspot.com
+This R package provides functions to crawl the european energy market EPEX SPOT in Paris at https://www.epexspot.com There are three trading auctions:
+ - Intraday Continuous Trading at EPEX SPOT
+ - Intraday Auction at EPEX SPOT
+ - Day-Ahead Auction at EPEX SPOT

+For all auctions, except the Intraday Auction (only german), french, german and swiss market data is available.
+The crawiling functions for this trading auctions return price data (in €/MWh) and volume (MWh) as well as different block prices for that day, especially base and peak load prices.

 ## Get Started